Top health official says states need about $6 billion from Congress to distribute coronavirus vaccine

 Redfield told the panel he expected a vaccine to start being available in November or December.
 Officials have said the limited initial doses will go first to health-care workers and other high-priority groups, including other essential workers, and those at increased risk for severe illness, such as nursing home residents and people with underlying medical conditions.

 As soon as the FDA approves a vaccine, “we will have vaccines moving to administration sites, within 24 hours,” said Lt.
 Gen. Paul Ostrowski, who oversees logistics for Operation Warp Speed, the administration’s efforts to fast-track development of coronavirus countermeasures.
-Ostrowski, with the Defense Department, and officials from the Department of Health and Human Services spoke during a briefing Wednesday with reporters.
+Ostrowski, with the Defense Department, and officials from HHS spoke during a briefing Wednesday with reporters.

 Operation Warp Speed has been working for months on multiple distribution scenarios.
 Planning has been complicated because of uncertainty over the timing of FDA approval and the different dosage and storage requirements of prospective vaccines.